-If it is true that no-one has the final answer to deal with the challenges of global climate change, and if it is true that every agent attempting to respond to it are faced with the challenges of collective action and decision-making, complexity and uncertainty, it is perhaps a wise move not to make strong proposals about exactly what to do and how to act, but rather to raise a number of core themes and central questions that cluster around them that can enable us to engage with one another in a rational dialogue, and by doing that, can help us to move forward step by step and inch by inch towards finding adequate, practical, humane and ethical responses to the challenges of climate change.
-These core themes include the link between foreknowledge and the duty to act upon it, the place of human rights in an ethics of climate change, and the role that risk and uncertainty play in the set of issues that an ethics of climate change is expected to respond to.
+If it is true that no-one has the final answer to deal with the challenges of global climate change, and if it is true that every agent attempting to respond to it is faced with the challenges of collective action and decision-making, complexity and uncertainty, it is perhaps a wise move not to make strong proposals about exactly what to do and how to act in the face of global climate change, but rather to raise a number of core themes and central questions that cluster around them that can enable us to engage with one another in a rational dialogue, and by doing that, can help us to move forward step by step and inch by inch towards finding adequate, practical, humane and ethical responses to the challenges of climate change.
+These core themes include the link between foreknowledge and the duty to act upon it, the place of human rights in an ethics of climate change, and the role that the pracuationary principle can play in addressing the risks and uncertainties that an ethics of climate change is expected to respond to.
 Concerns about future generations in the context of global climate change should also be added to this list, as well as the effect on future generations of discounting in decision-making about present options.
 The general theme of collective and shared responsibility, and the many strategies that are commonly used to avoid action on climate change should also be foregrounded in these dialogues.

-4.1 The link between foreknowledge and the duty to act on it
+5.1 The link between foreknowledge and the duty to act on it